-In Kindergarten age 5+, and classes 1-5, parents do not have the right to withdraw their children from relationships education.
+Parents do not have the right to withdraw their children from relationships education.

-Parents have the right to withdraw their children from the non-statutory/non-science components of sex education within RSE.
+Parents have the right to withdraw their children from the non-statutory/non-science components of sex education within RSF.

 Requests for withdrawal should be put in writing using the form found in Appendix 4 of this policy and addressed to the SMT.